analogdevicesinc/ai8x-synthesis/README.md

 * The sample input data can be stored in external memory.
 This requires modifications to the generated code.
 Please see the SDK examples to learn how to access external memory.
 * The sample input data can be programmatically generated.
 Typically, this requires manual modification of the generated code, and a corresponding modification of the sample input file.
   The generator also contains a built-in generator (supported *only* when using `—fifo`, and only for HWC inputs); the command line option `--synthesize-input` uses only the first few words of the sample input data, and then adds the specified value N (for example, 0x112233 if three input channels are used) to each subsequent set of M 32-bit words.
 M can be specified using `--synthesize-words` and defaults to 8.
 Note that M must be a divisor of the number of pixels per channel.
 * The output check can be truncated.
 The command line option `--max-verify-length` checks only the first N words of output data (for example, 1024).
+To completely disable the output check, use `--no-kat`.
 * For 8-bit output values, `--mlator` typically generates more compact code.
 * Change the compiler optimization level in `Makefile`.
 To change the default optimization levels, modify `MXC_OPTIMIZE_CFLAGS` in `assets/embedded-ai85/templateMakefile` for Arm code and `assets/embedded-riscv-ai85/templateMakefile.RISCV` for RISC-V code.
 Both `-O1` and `-Os` may result in smaller code compared to `-O2`.
 * If the last layer has large-dimension, large-channel output, the `cnn_unload()` code in `cnn.c` may cause memory segment overflows not only in Flash, but also in the target buffer in SRAM (`ml_data32[]` or `ml_data[]` in `main.c`).
 In this case, manual code edits are required to perform multiple partial unloads in sequence.